msecondi/msecondi/README.md

 User experience grounded in clarity and simplicity

-Code that feels clean to work in and scale with
+Code that feels clean to work and scale with

 Technology that supports emotional and mental well-being